mahmadza/mahmadza/README.md

 👋 Hi, I’m @mahmadza

-I am a Data Engineer, a Computational Biologist, and a Biochemist.
+I am a Data Engineer and a Computational Biologist.

 - 😄 Pronouns: he/him/his
 - 👀 I’m interested in all things ML engineering: managing model lifecycle, data pipelining, updating and tuning models and all that.
-- 🌱 I’m currently learning MLOps, DataOps, PyTorch and Generative Adversarial Networks.
+- 🌱 I’m currently learning MLOps, PyTorch and Generative Adversarial Networks.
-- 💞️ I’m looking to collaborate on using deep learning on genomics problems.
+- 💞️ I’m looking to collaborate on using deep learning on genomics and biological problems.
 - 📫 Reach me via LinkedIn (https://www.linkedin.com/in/mamduh-zabidi/).

 ---